blackutcoffee/Wo-Ve-Mi/README.md

-# 💃🏽 Wo - 🎖 Ve - 🤝🏽 Mi
+#

-## A search engine highlighting Women, Veteran and Minority-Owned businesses
+## A Women💃🏽 Wo , Veteran 🎖 Ve and Minority-Owned 🤝🏽 Mi businesses API that fosters job createion, cultural achievements while honoring our veterans.

 ## Built With: